Shinkansen controller (Sony PlayStation 2)

 This controller has two handles (13 power notches and 7+emergency brake notches), a D-Pad and 6 buttons (Select, Start, A, B, C, D).
 In addition, it provides a simple display, a door lamp and a 3.5 mm jack connector to plug a horn pedal.
 There are two rumble motors, one in each handle.

-Internally, it is a HID device with a vendor-specific class.
+Internally, it is a vendor-specific class device with a HID interface, but it does not provide HID descriptors.

 Product nameTAITO_DENSYA_CON_T02